a-karah/libft-standard-library/README.md

 - [ ] Separate headers to decouple library dependency on each other
 - [ ] Compile as a dynamic library
 - [ ] Add test framework
+- [ ] Add build workflow for macOS and Linux-based platforms

 ### Long-term goals:
 - [ ] All sub-libraries should depend only on syscall functions or be self-reliant